apache/cassandra-java-driver/manual/cloud/README.md

-## Connecting to Apollo (Cloud)
+## Connecting to Astra (Cloud)

-Using the DataStax Java Driver to connect to a DataStax Apollo database is almost identical to using the driver to connect to any normal Apache Cassandra® database.
+Using the DataStax Java Driver to connect to a DataStax Astra database is almost identical to using the driver to connect to any normal Apache Cassandra® database.
 The only differences are in how the driver is configured in an application and that you will need to obtain a *secure connect bundle*.

 ### Prerequisites

 1. [Download][Download Maven] and [install][Install Maven] Maven.
-2. Create an Apollo database on [GCP][Create an Apollo database - GCP] or [AWS][Create an Apollo database - AWS]; alternatively, have a team member provide access to their Apollo database (instructions for [GCP][Access an Apollo database - GCP] and [AWS][Access an Apollo database - AWS]) to obtain database connection details.
+2. Create an Astra database on [GCP][Create an Astra database - GCP] or [AWS][Create an Astra database - AWS]; alternatively, have a team member provide access to their Astra database (instructions for [GCP][Access an Astra database - GCP] and [AWS][Access an Astra database - AWS]) to obtain database connection details.
 3. Download the secure connect bundle (instructions for [GCP][Download the secure connect bundle - GCP] and [AWS][Download the secure connect bundle - AWS]), that contains connection information such as